ghedo/grooved/docs/groovectl.1.md

 `load [--append] FILE`

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 Load a playlist file.
-The tracklist will be replaced with content of the given playlist and playback stopped, unless `--append` is used.
+The tracklist will be replaced with the content of the given playlist and playback stopped, unless `--append` is used.

 `loop track|list|none`